Kong/docs.konghq.com/app/konnect/updates.md

 ## August 2024
 **General Availability of API Requests**
-: All {{site.konnect_short_name}} Advanced Analytics users now access to a new feature that tracks [API requests](/konnect/analytics/api-requests/) in near real-time.
+: Announcing the general availability of [API Requests](/konnect/analytics/api-requests/).
 API Requests provide detailed records for the requests that are made to your APIs.
 This information can not only help you understand your consumers better, but also simplifies any initial investigation into errors or performance issues by providing an intuitive web experience that is fully integrated into the rest of your {{site.konnect_short_name}} organization.

 ## July 2024